pocl/pocl/doc/sphinx/source/env_variables.rst

  Forces the maximum WG size returned by the device or kernel work group queries to be at most this number.

-* POCL_TEMP_DIR

- If this is set to an existing directory, pocl uses it as the temporary directory for all compilation results.
-This allows reusing compilation results between pocl invocations.
-If this env is non-NULL, the temp directory is not deleted after the Program is freed.
-Note: the same temp dir will be used for all OpenCL programs thus programs containing kernels with the same name might use the wrong kernels when using this env.

 * POCL_USE_PCH